awsdocs/nice-dcv-admin-guide/doc_source/manage-storage.md

       storage-root="/opt/session-storage/"
       ```

-      You can also use `%home%` in the path to specify the home directory of the user who is currenty logged in\.
+      You can also use `%home%` in the path to specify the home directory of the user who is currenty signed in\.
 For example, the following parameter uses the `$HOME/storage/` directory for session storage\.

       ```
       [session-management/automatic-console-session]